Authoring A Provider

 - Prefix every flag name with the provider name (

---blacksmith-org, RegisterFlagsmust be cheap and side-effect free.
-It runs for every- Apply only flags that were explicitly set with
+--example-region, RegisterFlagsmust be cheap and side-effect free.
+It runs for every- Apply only flags that were explicitly set, using

 --aws-region).
 Crabbox does not gate flag visibility per provider, so the prefix is the only thing keeping namespaces clean.

-values from one command will overwrite intentional config from another.
+zero values from one command overwrite intentional config from another.

 core.NoProviderFlags() from RegisterFlags and ignore the values in ApplyFlags.

 Never accept secrets as flag arguments.
-Pull them from environment variables, SDK config, the coordinator, or the operator's credential store.
+Pull them from environment variables, SDK config, the broker, or the operator's credential store.
 Flags are visible in shell history, process listings, and recorded run logs.

 #Step 6.
 Implement The Backend